maxwellwachira/messaging_microservice/README.md

 # Description

 This is a messaging microservice built on top of Africa's Talking SDK.<br>
-This microservices takes care of sending sms to one or many recipients, stores sent messages to a database, handles data validation and much more.
+This microservice takes care of sending sms to one or many recipients, stores sent messages to a database, handles data validation and much more.
 The app is made using NodeJS, Express and TypeScript

 # Demo